mbeepo/jedit2/README.md

 # jedit2
 Second version of my Python module that makes it easier to use JSON files.
-Now less esoteric!

 ## Methods
 ### load(filename)